ROCm/HIP/docs/markdown/hip_kernel_language.md

 ## Device-Side Dynamic Global Memory Allocation

-Device-side dynamic global memory allocation is not supported.
+Device-side dynamic global memory allocation is under development.
+HIP now includes a preliminary implementation of malloc and free that can be called from device functions.

 ## `__launch_bounds__`
 GPU multiprocessors have a fixed pool of resources (primarily registers and shared memory) that are shared among the active warps.
 Using more resources can increase the kernel’s IPC, but it reduces the resources available for other warps and limits the number of warps that can run simultaneously.
 Thus, GPUs exhibit a complex relationship between resource usage and performance. `__launch_bounds__` allows the application to provide usage hints that influence the resources (primarily registers) employed by the generated code.
 It’s a function attribute that must be attached to a `__global__` function: